 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-Data on Crime Victimisation were collected as part of the 2012–13 Multipurpose Household Survey (MPHS).
+Data on Crime Victimisation were collected as part of the 2013-14 Multipurpose Household Survey (MPHS).
 The MPHS is a supplement to the monthly Labour Force Survey (LFS) and is designed to collect annual statistics on a small number of self-contained topics.
 The scope of the LFS is restricted to people aged 15 years and over and excludes members of the permanent defence forces; certain diplomatic personnel of overseas governments usually excluded from census and estimated resident populations; overseas residents in Australia; and members of non-Australian defence forces (and their dependants).
 Refer to Labour Force, Australia (cat. no. 6202.0) for further information regarding the LFS.
-In addition, the 2012–13 MPHS scope excluded people living in very remote parts of Australia and people living in non-private dwellings such as hotels, university residences, students at boarding schools, patients in hospitals, inmates of prisons and residents of homes (e.g. retirement homes, homes for persons with disabilities).
-People living in Indigenous Communities in very remote areas were also excluded for operational reasons.
+In addition, the 2013-14 MPHS scope excluded people living in non-private dwellings such as hotels, university residences, students at boarding schools, patients in hospitals, inmates of prisons and residents of homes (e.g. retirement homes, homes for persons with disabilities).
+People living in Indigenous Community Frame (ICF) Collection Districts (CDs) were also excluded for operational reasons.

 In the Crime Victimisation Survey, respondents aged 15 years and over (or 18 years and over for incidents of sexual assault) were asked questions about their experiences of crime victimisation.
 The type of information collected included their experience of selected personal crimes (physical assault, threatened assault, robbery and sexual assault) and selected household crimes (break-ins, attempted break-ins, motor vehicle theft, theft from a motor vehicle, malicious property damage and other theft).
 Information was collected from one person selected at random in each selected household.

-The Crime Victimisation Survey questions comprised a sample of 30,749 fully responding households, which represented a response rate of or 78%.
+The Crime Victimisation Survey 2013-14 comprised a sample of 27,327 fully responding households, which represented a response rate of 76%.

 Two types of error are possible in an estimate based on a sample survey: non-sampling error and sampling error.
 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
 Non-sampling error also arises because information cannot be obtained from all persons selected in the survey.